-As part of the course, you will complete five face-to-face days which are delivered on-campus and focusing on hands-on clinical skills.
+As part of the course, you will complete six face-to-face days which are delivered on-campus and focusing on hands-on clinical skills.

 The online learning components of the course, are delivered via Blackboard, our virtual learning environment.
 This includes interactive components, discussion boards and workbooks for peer online learning.
 You will be provided with a weekly timetable containing details of the online components.

 In addition, you will be required to conduct 90 hours of in-practice learning and complete a reflective portfolio.

 Throughout the course, you will receive ongoing academic and personal development support from your own dedicated personal academic tutor.